Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ## How do we understand place?

-**Key Ideas**
-a) People see, experience and understand place in different ways, this can also change over time.
+> a) People see, experience and understand place in different ways, this can also change over time.
 b) Places are represented through a variety of contrasting formal and informal agencies.

 **Content A:**